techascent/tech.ml.dataset/docs/walkthrough.md

 (like a persistent vector) then the column datatype is either string or double, dependent upon the first entry of the column data sequence.

-Of the column data is one of the object numeric primitive types, so `Float` as opposed to `float`, then missing elements will be marked as missing and the default empty-value will be used in the primitive storage.
+If the column data is one of the object numeric primitive types, so `Float` as opposed to `float`, then missing elements will be marked as missing and the default empty-value will be used in the primitive storage.